-The primary responsibility for financing a college education belongs to students and their families (see the "2004- 2005 Typical Undergraduate Student Budgets" table, page 60).
-The Student Financial Assistance Office helps students, within the limits of available funds, meet college costs.
+The primary responsibility for financing a college education belongs to students and their families (see the "2005- 2006 Estimated Budgets for New Full-Time Students" table, page 60).
+The Student Financial Assistance office helps students, within the limits of available funds, meet college costs.
 Financial assistance is available as scholarships, grants, loans, and employment.
 This aid has been made available collectively by the university, alumni, private foundations, civic groups, individuals, and state and federal governments.

 To be considered for financial aid, all students must complete the Free Application for Federal Student Aid (FAFSA).
 This application should be completed in January or early February preceding the academic year the student anticipates attending ASU.
-The priority date for applying is February 15.
+The priority date for applying is March 1.
 Applications completed after this date are processed; however, they are considered late applications.
-Late applicants are less likely to receive federal work-study, grants, and scholarships due to funding limitations.
+Late applicants are less likely to receive Federal Work-Study, grants, and scholarships due to funding limitations.

 Additional documentation may be requested to verify application data.
 Students receive an award notification once their file is complete.
-Applicants should read carefully all correspondence received.
+Applicants should carefully read all correspondence received, and if necessary, reply in a timely manner.